hablapps/LensStateIsYourFather/README.md

 }.
 ```

+Defining `state` turns out to be straightforward:

 ```Coq
 Record state (S A : Type) := mkState
 { runState : S -> A * S }.
 ```

+Now, we can write the function that maps any `MonadState A (state S)` into a
+`lens S A`, which we'll use in our proof.

 ```Coq
 Definition ms_2_lens {S A : Type} (ms : MonadState A (state S)) : lens S A :=